 |Office Hours:||T/Th 12:00 - 2:00, F 9:00 - 10:00|

-Frequent in-class quizzes will be given.
+In-class quizzes will be given frequently, typically at the beginning of class.
 Up to two missed quizzes will be forgiven.
-Missed quizzes may not be made up.
-Both written assignments and programming assignments will be given as homework.
+Quizzes may not be made up.

 By the end of this course, you will be able to:

 Numeric Range Letter Grade 90-100 A (4.0) 85-90 B+ (3.5) 80-85 B (3.0) 75-80 C+ (2.5) 70-75 C (2.0) 60-70 D (1.0) 0-60 F (0.0)